How to Select Your Best Entries for the Graphics Excellence Awards Competition

-For 21 years, winning in GLGA’s Graphics Excellence Awards competition has been the benchmark for printing excellence in Illinois, Indiana and Wisconsin.
+For more than 20 years, winning in GLGA’s Graphics Excellence Awards competition has been the benchmark for printing excellence in Illinois, Indiana and Wisconsin.
 Winning generates instant industry recognition, and lets existing and potential clients know they are dealing with the best of the best.
 Being an award-winning printer or finisher gives your company fresh marketing content, leverage in recruiting new employees, and a morale boost for your current employees.

 Careful consideration and microscopic attention to detail are critical when selecting your entries.

 Former judge (and Indiana native) Glenn Petry was in the industry as a printer, print buyer, and printing consultant for more than 65 years.
 He was recognized nationally as a judge for various Printing Industries of America affiliate print competitions, judging more than 150 different shows over 20 years in the United States.
 He judged the GEAs numerous times.

 Glenn developed a list of guidelines and tips for selecting entry-worthy pieces that will help your company take home high honors.
 His primary mandate: “Don’t wait until the last minute to select your entries.”
 Once your company makes a commitment to enter, involve your entire team in the process.
 Have experienced and knowledgeable personnel select three perfect samples of each potential entry as it is produced.
 Store those pieces in a safe location until it’s time to make your final entry selections.

 Before judging begins, all of the entries are grouped by category and displayed on tables.
 The team of expert judges evaluates each piece on its own merits as well as in comparison against the other entries in its category to determine what award level it earns.
 An entry is judged first on technical expertise and the quality of printing, then on design features and overall graphic appeal.
 Any entry with visible technical flaws will be disqualified from the judging – so please check your samples carefully!